psu13/mutable-hakyll/posts/yoneda-speedrun.md

 Riehl](https://www.youtube.com/watch?v=SsgEvrDFJsM) that demonstrates
 how this result works the specific category of matrices [[9](https://www.youtube.com/watch?v=SsgEvrDFJsM)].
-After watching this talk the second time.
+The whole Yoneda picture suddenly became more clear while I was watching this talk the second time.
 Her book, [*Category Theory in Context*](https://math.jhu.edu/~eriehl/context/), is also excellent [[8](https://math.jhu.edu/~eriehl/context/)].
 Recommended.